 Nearly 14 percent of the couples reported that they were intentionally supporting BIPOC-owned businesses during their wedding planning.
 And, if hiring BIPOC vendors is a priority for you, there are a number of ways to connect with aligned wedding vendors in your community; in addition to the general tips listed above (such as leveraging social media and retail marketplaces, many of which have BIPOC-specific search functionality), many cities have business associations that can connect you with black and minority-owned businesses—including wedding vendors.

-There are plenty of women-owned businesses in the wedding industry, and, if you’re committed to supporting female vendors (and female-owned businesses), you can use the same strategies as searching for a LGBTQI+ or BIPOC-owned business; just change your hashtags and search criteria.
+There are plenty of women-owned businesses in the wedding industry, and, if you’re committed to supporting female vendors (and female-owned businesses), you can use the same strategies as searching for a LGBTQIA+ or BIPOC-owned business; just change your hashtags and search criteria.
 (For example, instead of connecting with BIPOC business associations in your area, reach out to business associations focused on women-owned businesses).

 Searching for AAPI-owned businesses would leverage the same strategy as BIPOC-owned businesses.
 Again, you would just want to narrow your search criteria to focus on businesses owned by Asian Americans and/or Pacific Islanders.